spotlightpa/poor-richard/content/about/about-faqs.md

 **Q: Who funds Spotlight PA?**

-**A:** Spotlight PA is paid for by readers like you and grants for a wide variety of institutions.
+**A:** Spotlight PA is paid for by members like you and grants for a wide variety of institutions.
 You can see all of our funders [here](/support/).

 **Q: Is Spotlight PA a 501(c)(3) nonprofit organization?**